dotnet/docs-maui/docs/migration/dependencies.md

 ---
-title: "Updating app library dependencies"
+title: "Update app dependencies"
-description: "Learn how to update libraries to be compatible with .NET 6+." ms.date: 1/31/2023
+description: "Learn how to update app dependencies to be compatible with .NET 6+." ms.date: 1/31/2023
 ---

-# Updating app library dependencies
+# Update app dependencies

 NuGet packages and other library dependencies that depend upon target frameworks prior to .NET 6 are generally not compatible with .NET 6+.
 When migrating your Xamarin projects, you should identify which packages have `net6-` or later compatibility.